Learning Sections

 History and development of the town

-Local people that have made a difference to their local area, UK or Internationally!
+Local people that have made a difference to their local area, within the UK or internationally!

-The museum also can offer 'History Trails' within the centre of town, with short walks and talks to paint a picture of life in Newton Abbot, centred around the Clock Tower, Courtenay Street, Union Street and the Library.
-Booking needs to be arranged well in advance and is essential.
+The museum can also offer 'History Trails' within the centre of town, with short walks and talks to paint a picture of life in Newton Abbot, centred around the Clock Tower, Courtenay Street, Union Street and the Library.
+Booking is essential and needs to be arranged well in advance.

 Ring the Museum Curator Felicity Cole on 01626 201121 to discuss your needs.

-Newton Abbot has so much hidden history-let us reveal it to you!
+Newton Abbot has so much hidden history - let us reveal it to you with our enthusiastic and friendly staff!

 Facilities available

-Ex-railwaymen sharing their steam storyies of 'fry-ups' and railway life.
+Ex-railwaymen sharing their steam stories of 'fry-ups' and railway life.

-Preliminary discussions with the curator to custom build your visit.
+Preliminary discussions with the curator prior to your visit.

 Other places to visit in the area

-Compton Castle-National Trust- Connections with Newfoundland and Elizabethan exploration.
-Humphrey Gilbert 'discovered' Newfoundland and was half brother to Sir Walter Raleigh-01803 661906
+Compton Castle: National Trust 01803 661906.
+Connections with Newfoundland and Elizabethan exploration.
+Humphrey Gilbert 'discovered' Newfoundland and was half brother to Sir Walter Raleigh.

-Haccombe Church-Open on Wednesday pm during the summer period early medieval tiles and crusader burials- 01626 330311
+Haccombe Church: open on Wednesday pm during the summer period 01626 330311.
+Early medieval tiles and crusader burials.

 Learning Downloads